Building science: Building sustainability

-Part of building science is the attempt to design buildings with consideration for the future and the resources and realities of tomorrow.
-This field may also be referred to as sustainable design.
-Apart from the design field, around 40% of energy consumption and 13% carbon emissions are related to building HVAC systems operation.
-In order to mitigate rapid climate change, renewable energy sources, such as solar and wind energy are adopted by the building industry to support electricity generation.
-However, the electricity demand profile shows imbalance between supply and demand, which is known as the ‘duck curve’.
+Buildings are responsible for approximately 40% of global energy consumption and 13% carbon emissions, primarily related to building HVAC systems operation.
+Reducing operational carbon is critical to mitigate climate change.
+To address these emissions, renewable energy sources, such as solar and wind energy, are adopted by the building industry to support electricity generation.
+However, the electricity demand profile shows imbalance between supply and demand, which is known as the 'duck curve'.
 This could impact on maintaining grid system stability.
 Therefore, other strategies such as thermal energy storage systems are developed to achieve higher levels of sustainability by reducing grid peak power.

 A push towards zero-energy building also known as Net-Zero Energy Building has been present in the Building Science field.
 The qualifications for Net Zero Energy Building Certification can be found on the Living Building Challenge website.